pmean/build-website/text/17/08/r-syllabus.md

 **1. Introduction**

-A working knowledge of statistical software is a vital skill for anyone involved in quantitative research.
-This class will introduce data management, simple descriptive statistics, and basic graphical display using the R software package.
+A working knowledge of statistical software is a vital skill for anyone involved in quantitative research. <U+00A0>This class will introduce data management, simple descriptive statistics, and basic graphical display using the R software package.
 Students will develop the fundamental skills needed to prepare data sets for analysis, and to conduct simple